October 2019 - June 2020

 This module comprises courses on international criminal law and the International Criminal Court and tribunals.

-This extracurricular seminar, ahead of the main session of the Human Rights Council, allows participants to develop their network and acquire the necessary skills to lead and perform effectively in this major forum for human rights diplomacy.
+This extracurricular course, ahead of the main session of the Human Rights Council, allows participants to develop their network and acquire the necessary skills to lead and perform effectively in this major forum for human rights diplomacy.

 One of the core outputs of the Executive Master is a master’s thesis written under the guidance of a faculty member.
 Participants are not required to remain on campus or in Geneva to write their thesis.